 Techniques may describe practices that are not yet supported by user agents, authoring tools, etc. in order to provide guidance for tool developers.
 When possible techniques should also describe practices that work in contemporary tools.

-Information about user agent support for techniques must be provided.
-At a minimum it is required to state whether the technique is known to be implemented in any existing user agent.
-For techniques in which current user agent support is known to be variable or otherwise relevant to the technique, that information should also be provided.
+For techniques in which current user agent support is known to be variable or otherwise relevant to the technique, information about this issue should be provided.
 Additional user agent information may be provided in external resources.